 - Keeps packages safe for residents

-- Doesn’t take up too much of your front desk staff’s time
+- Is efficient and doesn’t take up too much of your front desk staff’s time

 The best way to manage deliveries is with a package room.